mepeltier/cs2450-group-04/docs/README.md

 # CS 2450 Group 04 — UVSim

-This is currently a Proof of Concept UVSim parser for the BasicML language.
-It currently has support for the following commands:
+This is a feature-rich UVSim implementation for the BasicML language.
+It supports both legacy and modern BasicML formats with the following  features:

+- Multi-file support (up to 3 program files simultaneously)
+- Customizable color themes through the menu
+- File format conversion between legacy and modern BasicML
+- Step-by-step program execution
+- Real-time memory visualization

+The program supports these BasicML commands:
 **I/O operation:**
-- `READ = 10` Read a word from the keyboard into a specific location in memory.
+- `READ = 010` Read a word from the keyboard into a specific location in memory.
-- `WRITE = 11` Write a word from a specific location in memory to screen.
+- `WRITE = 011` Write a word from a specific location in memory to screen.

 **Load/store operations:**
-- `LOAD = 20` Load a word from a specific location in memory into the accumulator.
+- `LOAD = 020` Load a word from a specific location in memory into the accumulator.
-- `STORE = 21` Store a word from the accumulator into a specific location in memory.
+- `STORE = 021` Store a word from the accumulator into a specific location in memory.

 **Arithmetic operation:**
-- `ADD = 30` Add a word from a specific location in memory to the word in the accumulator (leave the result in the accumulator)
+- `ADD = 030` Add a word from a specific location in memory to the word in the accumulator (leave the result in the accumulator)
-- `SUBTRACT = 31` Subtract a word from a specific location in memory from the word in the accumulator (leave the result in the accumulator)
+- `SUBTRACT = 031` Subtract a word from a specific location in memory from the word in the accumulator (leave the result in the accumulator)
-- `DIVIDE = 32` Divide the word in the accumulator by a word from a specific location in memory (leave the result in the accumulator).
+- `DIVIDE = 032` Divide the word in the accumulator by a word from a specific location in memory (leave the result in the accumulator).
-- `MULTIPLY = 33` multiply a word from a specific location in memory to the word in the accumulator (leave the result in the accumulator).
+- `MULTIPLY = 033` multiply a word from a specific location in memory to the word in the accumulator (leave the result in the accumulator).

 **Control operation:**
-- `BRANCH = 40` Branch to a specific location in memory
+- `BRANCH = 040` Branch to a specific location in memory
-- `BRANCHNEG = 41` Branch to a specific location in memory if the accumulator is negative.
+- `BRANCHNEG = 041` Branch to a specific location in memory if the accumulator is negative.
-- `BRANCHZERO = 42` Branch to a specific location in memory if the accumulator is zero.
+- `BRANCHZERO = 042` Branch to a specific location in memory if the accumulator is zero.
-- `HALT = 43` Pause the program
+- `HALT = 043` Pause the program

 ## Poetry
 This project is managed with [Poetry](https://python-poetry.org/).
 In order to run this project, first install Poetry, through one of the recommended methods described by its documentation.
 Once Poetry is installed, see the following commands: